-Total consolidated assets increased from \$\mathbb{P}15.71\$ billion to \$\mathbb{P}16.13\$ billion, or a 3% increase compared to last year.
+Total consolidated assets increased from P15.71 billion to P16.13 billion, or a 3% increase compared to last year.
 The increase in total assets is mainly due to the higher cash balance of the Group and increase in the appraised value of land.

-Consolidated current assets increased to ₱3.06 billion this year from ₱2.66 billion last year primarily due to higher cash and cash equivalents and higher prepaid expenses of schools.
-The increase in cash and cash equivalents was mainly due the cash generated by the school operations.
+Consolidated current assets increased to $\mathbb{P}3.06$ billion this year from $\mathbb{P}2.66$ billion last year primarily due to higher cash and cash equivalents and higher prepaid expenses of schools.
+The increase in cash and cash equivalents was mainly due to cash generated by the school operations.

 Receivables pertain mainly to matriculation and miscellaneous fees due from students.
 Receivables balance this year is P1.03 billion.
 There was no significant change in the balance of receivables.
-Prepaid expenses and other current assets went up from \$\mathbb{P}\$271 million to \$\mathbb{P}\$391 million mainly because of the increase in various prepaid expenses to schools that will be amortized in the next months.
+Prepaid expenses and other current assets went up from P271 million to P391 million mainly because of the increase in various prepaid expenses of schools that will be amortized in the next months.